 Crypto’s Greatest Weakness?
 Blind Signing, Explained

-– The smart contracts used in present-day dApps and NFTs have posed a challenge for the current generation of crypto wallets because their code – containing key contract details – cannot be fully extracted and displayed, thus, users sign without knowing what they are signing.
+– The smart contracts used in present-day dApps and NFTs contain key contract details – but these cannot be fully extracted and displayed by most wallets and users sign without knowing what they are agreeing to.

-– With crypto bursting into the mainstream, more and more people are becoming educated about how to keep their assets secure, and there are less opportunities for scammers to gain access to your assets.
-So instead of trying to break the door open – they are relying on you to open it for them by tricking you into blind signing.
+– Instead of trying to break the door open – scammers are relying on you to open it for them by tricking you into blind signing.

 If you’ve been hearing about blind signing, but you’re not sure what it means, then look no further.
 Here, we explain the concept.